Data as of post date. Offers and availability may vary by location and are subject to change.

 The Hopper 3 comes with the DISH voice remote with Google Assistant, so it can control your DISH Hopper 3, your TV, and your smart home devices.

-The DISH voice remote also has backlit, soft-rubber keys (a tactile delight), a remote locator feature, and programmable hotkeys.
+The DISH voice remote control also has backlit, soft-rubber buttons (a tactile delight), a remote locator feature, and programmable hotkeys.
 And, of course, it harnesses the awesome power of your voice.
 That’s our favorite feature, by the way—it understands everything I say and returns search results super fast.